Climate insurance scheme targets women farmers in Africa, Asia

 The scheme plans to expand to cover floods later this year.

-The insurance scheme will allow VisionFund’s microfinance programmes to keep on lending if several countries are hit by a disaster at the same time, said Hector Ibarra, CEO of Global Parametrics, a for-profit organisation.
+The insurance scheme will allow VisionFund’s microfinance programs to keep on lending if several countries are hit by a disaster at the same time, said Hector Ibarra, CEO of Global Parametrics, a for-profit organization.

 Although insurance can be an effective tool to cushion farmers and their communities in a crisis, it is not enough on its own, said Richard Choularton, a food security and climate resilience expert with U.S.-based Tetra Tech International Development Services.